textpattern/textpattern.github.io/tags/tag-basics/core-short-tags.md

 </txp:if_section>
 ```

+Using `not` negates the result of the entire tag including any combination of attributes it may have.
+It does not negate individual attributes.
 This feature also extends to all plugins, natively without any need to do anything by the plugin author.

 ## Custom short-tags